portfolio

 Waipapa Taumata Rau University of Auckland

 Maya’s research explores the affective power of the corpse in contemporary art (1990–present).
-Led by a fusion of cognitive and affective frameworks, she seeks a phenomenology of the post-humous body in case studies including works by Sally Mann, Matsui Fuyoko, Christine Borland, Iann An, Peng Yu, and Teresa Margolles.
+Led by a fusion of cognitive and affective frameworks, she seeks a phenomenology of the post-humous body in case studies including works by Sally Mann, Matsui Fuyoko, and Iann An.

 Bachelor of Arts (Honours) / Art History